-- a) A first charge by way of mortgage of the entire immovable properties of the Company, save and except Project Assets (as defined in the Concession Agreement). - b) A first charge by way of hypothecation of entire movable assets of the Company. - c) A first charge over all accounts of the company including without limitation, the Escrow Account and Debt Service Reserve Account to be established by the Company and other account to be created by Company. - d) A first charge on all intangibles assets. - e) 51% Pledge of Shares by Sponsors/Promoters (Mep Infrastructure Developers Limited) - f) Corporate Guarantee by Mep Infrastructure Developers Limited up to COD for securing debt obligation - g)Personal Guarantee by Director of Holding company (Mep Infrastructure Developers Limited) Mr. J D Mhaiskar.
+- a) a first charge by way of mortgage of the entire immovable properties of the Company, save and except Project Assets. - b) a first charge by way of hypothecation of entire movable assets of the Company. - c) a first charge over all accounts of the company including without limitation, the Escrow Account and Debt Service Reserve Account to be established by the Company and other account to be created by Company. - d) a first charge on all intangibles assets. - e) 51% Pledge of Shares by Sponsors/Promoters (Mep Infrastructure Developers Limited) - f) Corporate Guarantee of Mep Infrastructure Developers Limited - g) Personal Guarantee of Mr. Jayant D. Mhaiskar, Director of holding Company